Multi-Location Business Networking: Connecting Branch Offices Securely

 - For Hubs: Cloud Gateway Max, Dream Machine Pro Max, Dream Machine SE, Dream Machine Pro, or Dream Wall

-- For Spokes: Most Cloud Gateways (excluding Express models)
+- For Spokes: Most Cloud Gateways (excluding Express models), including the Cloud Gateway Industrial for satellite locations without rack space or climate control

 - Independent Gateways: UXG-Enterprise or UXG-Pro managed with CloudKey or Official UniFi Hosting